Bundesliga: RB Leipzig sign Christopher Nkunku | DW | 18.07.2019

 — July 18

 Another move that has long been in the making is now over the line.
-PSG's 21-year-old French midfielder Christopher Nkunku has joined RB Leipzig for a reported €13m (+€2m bonus).
+PSG's 21-year-old French midfielder Christopher Nkunku has joined RB Leipzig for a reported €13m (+€2m bonus) on a five-year deal.

 "I'm really excited to wear the RB Leipzig colors.
 I've heard so much about the club and I think the style of play here fits me well," Nkunku said at his unveiling.